capaldo/foto/README.md

 foto paste ~/New/File/Path/Image.png
 ```

-Although `png` is used in the example, its been tested with every other image format and is working without any problems.
+Although `png` is used in the example, its been tested with other common image formats without issue.

 ## Installation
 Using homebrew: